Probing transition rates, nuclear moments and electric dipole polarizability in nobelium using multireference FSRCC and PRCC theories: Introduction

-In this work, we employ an all-particle FSRCC theory for two-valence to compute ionization potential (IP), transition rate, and hyperfine structure constants associated with $7s^2\;{^1}S_0 \rightarrow 7s7p\;{^1}P_1$ and $7s^2\;{^1}S_0 \rightarrow 7s7p\;{^3}P_1$ transitions in No. The hyperfine constants are used further to extract the nuclear dipole ($\mu$) and quadrupole ($Q$) moments.
-Moreover, to investigate nuclear deformation of even-mass isotopes, we perform isotope shift calculations using multiconfiguration Dirac-Fock (MCDF) method, results from which are used further to extract the mean square charge radii of the isotopes of nobelium.
-Furthermore, we employ a perturbed relativistic coupled-cluster (PRCC) theory to compute the electric dipole polarizability ($\alpha$) of the ground state of No. The dipole polarizability of an atom is a fundamental property that quantifies how easily its electron cloud distorts in response to an external electric field.
-In superheavy elements, strong relativistic effects significantly alter both the inner and outer core orbital structures, leading to a pronounced influence on the electron cloud's response \cite{eliav-15}.
-Therefore, studying the dipole polarizability in SHEs provides valuable insight into the role of relativistic effects in determining atomic response properties \cite{thierfelder-09}.
-In addition, to assess the accuracy of our results, we calculate the ionization potential and $\alpha$ for well-studied homolog ytterbium (Yb).
-The FSRCC method employed in present work to calculate the excited state transition properties of No is one of the most accurate many-body methods for atomic structure calculations as it accounts for electron correlation to all orders of residual Coulomb interaction.
-Similarly, the PRCC theory used to calculate $\alpha$ does not employ a sum-over states approach \cite{safronova-99, derevianko-99}, and therefore accounts for external perturbation more accurately.
-It has been successfully applied to calculate $\alpha$ for several atoms and ions \cite{chattopadhyay-12b, chattopadhyay-13b, chattopadhyay-14, chattopadhyay-15, ravi-20}.
-In addition, to improve the accuracy of our results further, we also incorporate corrections from the Breit interaction, QED corrections, and perturbative triples in our calculations.
+In this work, we employ an all-particle FSRCC theory \cite{mani-11,ravi-21a,palki-24} for two-valence systems to compute ionization potential (IP), transition rate, and hyperfine structure constants associated with $7s^2\;{^1}S_0 \rightarrow 7s7p\;{^1}P_1$ and $7s^2\;{^1}S_0 \rightarrow 7s7p\;{^3}P_1$ transitions in No. The hyperfine constants are used further to extract the nuclear magnetic dipole ($\mu$) and electric quadrupole ($Q$) moments.
+Moreover, to investigate nuclear deformation of even-mass isotopes, we have performed isotope shift calculations using multiconfiguration Dirac-Fock (MCDF) method, results from which are used further to extract the mean square charge radii of the isotopes of nobelium.
+Furthermore, we employ a perturbed relativistic coupled-cluster (PRCC) theory \cite{chattopadhyay-12b, chattopadhyay-13b, chattopadhyay-14, chattopadhyay-15, ravi-20} to compute the electric dipole polarizability ($\alpha$) of the ground state of No. The dipole polarizability of an atom or ion is a fundamental property that quantifies how easily its electron cloud distorts in response to an external electric field.
+In superheavy elements, strong relativistic effects significantly alter both the inner and outer core orbitals' structure, leading to a pronounced influence on the response of the electron cloud \cite{eliav-15}.
+Therefore, studying the electric dipole polarizability of SHEs provides valuable insight into the role of relativistic effects in determining atomic response properties \cite{thierfelder-09}.